 Some advanced MSSPs, such as CyberProof, work with leading OT security product companies such as Radiflow.
 Here at CyberProof, we have helped several of our customers build an integrated IT/OT SOC using our SOC service delivery platform – the CyberProof Defense Center (CDC) Platform - which provides a single screen view to both IT & OT Security Operations.
 Typically, our high-level architecture includes:

 Typical integrated architecture of an IT/OT SOC

 Advanced MSSPs like CyberProof can provide organizations with services for an integrated IT/OT SOC such as:

 - Threat intelligence

 - Vulnerability management

 - Risk assessment in line with the IEC 62443 standard

 The CyberProof Defense Center (CDC) Platform provides a single screen view to both IT & OT Security Operations.

-Working with an expert team in integrating the IT and OT components of your security operations allows you to reduce the time to respond and mitigate damage caused by an attack.
+Moreover, advanced MSSPs play a key role as more applications, service and infrastructure migrate to the cloud.
+SOC teams are increasingly adopting solutions like Microsoft Azure Sentinel and Microsoft Defender for Endpoint – and working with an expert team in integrating all of the various aspects of your security operations allows you to reduce the time to respond and mitigate the damage that could be caused by an attack.